-Subject: APPOINTMENT OF EXTERNAL AUDITORS AND AN AUDITOR

-PANEL - LOCAL AUDIT AND ACCOUNTABILITY ACT 2014

-Meeting and Date: Governance Committee - 18 June 2015

-Report of: David Randall, Director of Governance

-Classification: Unrestricted

-Purpose of the report: To advise members on the new arrangements for the appointment of External Auditors and the need for the creation of an Auditor

-Panel, which must have a majority of independent members.

-Recommendation:

-1. That the Committee notes the issues arising for this Council from the provisions of the Local Audit and Accountability Act 2014.

-- That the Committee accepts that a joint arrangement for the formation of an auditor panel and for the subsequent procurement of external audit services as described in Option 1 is further pursued by this Council - That the Director of Finance, Housing and Community and the Director of Governance are authorised to pursue negotiations with Kent authorities and to report their findings to the next meeting of the Committee.
+Subject: APPOINTMENT OF EXTERNAL AUDITORS - LOCAL AUDIT AND ACCOUNTABILITY ACT 2014 AND THE LOCAL AUDIT (APPOINTING PERSON) REGULATIONS 2015 Meeting and Date: Governance Committee - 3 December 2015 Council - At the Appropriate Time Report of: David Randall, Director of Governance Classification: Unrestricted Purpose of the report: Following an initial report to the committee on 18 June 2015, this report provides further additional information and updates members on the routes available for the future appointment of External Auditors, including the option of becoming an opted in authority for a sector lead appointment or the options of creating our own or a joint Auditor Panel to secure the appointment.
+Recommendation: That the Committee notes the issues arising for this Council from the provisions of the Local Audit and Accountability Act 2014 and The Local Audit (Appointing Person) Regulations 2015.
+That the Committee agrees that this Council seeks to opt in to the sector lead procurement of the external audit service as outlined in option 1 of this report.
+That the Council be recommended to accept an invitation to become an opted in authority for the purpose of appointing a local auditor to audit the accounts of this Council at the appropriate time.